jstetich/FOCB_WQ/Analysis/Surface_Analysis_Extended.md

 There are several modeling strategies possible here, including quadratic models, piecewise linear models, or GAM models.
-WE focus initially on quatratic models and gam models, always in a hierarchical model context.
+WE focus initially on quadratic models and gam models, always in a hierarchical model context.
 These hierarchical models treat stations as random factors.
 We explore both models that also treat Years as random factors and models that do not.